KenkoGeek/tf-jedi-challenge/README.md

 ## Security

 The API is secured using API keys.
-The POST method, which adds new Jedi to the database, requires a valid API key to be included in the `x-api-key` header of the request.
+Use this API requires a valid API key to be included in the `x-api-key` header of the request.
 This API key is stored securely in AWS Secrets Manager, and its access is restricted to authorized individuals.

 ## Conclusion